agrc/gis.utah.gov/sharing/open-data/index.md

 - The ArcGIS Online item is publicly shared
 - The item has a good title, description, and tags
-- The “Allow others to export data to different formats” in the "Settings" tab is enabled (if possible)
+- The `Allow others to export data to different formats` in the `Settings` tab is enabled (if possible)
-- The "source" value should be set using the method described below
+- The `source` value should be set using the method described below

 ##### Setting the SGID Open Data "Source"

-SGID Open Data displays the "source" value on each item and also uses it to sort search results.
-Thus, it's important for every organization to have a single, unified "source".
+SGID Open Data displays the `source` value on each item and also uses it to sort search results.
+Thus, it's important for every organization to have a single, unified `source`.
 Esri explains where this value comes from [in this FAQ](https://doc.arcgis.com/en/hub/get-started/frequently-asked-questions.htm#GUID-9843B713-46D2-4938-A961-EC0CD81AE410).
 Basically, it first searches the ArcGIS Online item's metadata for an organization name.
 If it doesn't find anything there, it falls back to your ArcGIS organization name.

-If you are sharing data from more than one ArcGIS Online user, or you want to customize the name displayed, we suggest setting it in the `Resource > Citation > Contact > Organization Name` metadata field.
+If you want to customize the name displayed, we suggest setting it in the `Resource > Citation > Contact > Organization Name` metadata field.
 Otherwise, just leave the metadata contact fields empty and it will use your ArcGIS Online organization name.
-We use this second way to show "Utah Automated Geographic Reference Center (AGRC)" as the source for all our datasets.
+We use this second way to show `Utah Automated Geographic Reference Center (AGRC)` as the source for all our datasets.

+You may need to go in and remove any values in the metadata contact fields if you just want to use your default organization name.

-To change the organization name in the ArcGIS Online item's metadata, you need to make sure your ArcGIS Online organization has [metadata enabled](https://doc.arcgis.com/en/arcgis-online/administer/configure-details.htm#ESRI_SECTION1_7FE1F060E03046E692BB36E5F6E3B2AE).
+To edit the organization name in the ArcGIS Online item's metadata, you need to make sure your ArcGIS Online organization has [metadata enabled](https://doc.arcgis.com/en/arcgis-online/administer/configure-details.htm#ESRI_SECTION1_7FE1F060E03046E692BB36E5F6E3B2AE).
 Then you can use the Metadata editor on the ArcGIS Online item page to set either field:

 ![Organization name sources in ArcGIS Online metadata]({% link images/od_agol_md.png %}){: .flex .flex--center .outline loading="lazy" }

-The way you upload or overwrite your ArcGIS Online data may also overwrite the item's metadata with info from the source feature class metadata.
+The way you upload or overwrite your ArcGIS Online data may also overwrite the item's metadata with info from the local source's metadata.
 We suggest you make any changes in both the feature class and ArcGIS Online metadata to avoid problems in the future.
-In the FGDC CSDGM style, the `Resource > Citation > Contact > Organization Name` field is in `Overview > Citation Contacts`.
+In the FGDC CSDGM metadata style, the `Resource > Citation > Contact > Organization Name` field is in `Overview > Citation Contacts`.
 The `Resource > Contact > Organization Name` field is in `Resource > Points of Contact`.

 ### Step 3: 💠 Sharing (You)
 {: .text-left}